Krossii/spectral_reconstruction_methods/README.md

 - the weighing of the error of the correlator in the custom loss has some influence but this is not the main problem

+- I experienced some issues with my compiler crashing while running supervised learning for about 3000-5000 epochs.
+It might be useful to check this on a different machine to see if this issue persists.
 - I added a small wrapper for the raytune library - this is not finished though
 - gpr fails due due to a matrix which is not positive definite (idk how to fix this)
 - mem needs some work